 New AT SHAR 2016: Violin and Viola Cases, Electrics, and AccessoriesFriday, August 26, 2016

 Since 1962, SHAR has been making new products available to string players every year.
 The fall season is usually when we debut most of our new products in preparation for new school years, concert seasons, and holidays!
 This year is no exception with…

 Three Ways to Improve Musicianship Outside the ClassroomWednesday, September 19, 2012

 Christian Howes shares a terrific new blog entry with his top three ways to keep practicing when you're not in the practice room.
 Leave a comment below with your own "downtime" practice tips!
+Good musicians practice.

 Aren’t violins made to be heard?
 Why would you want a silent one, then?
 Well, silent violins have several advantages (besides just being fun to play!).
 Here are some thoughts!